Elektrobit/crinit/doc/adr/adr-signature-storage.md

 ### Option 2 - Separate file associated by name

 The signature is stored in either ASCII or binary format and placed in its own file.
 A config file `some_task.crinit` would have a corresponding `some_task.sig` signature file.
-The signature file could be placed in the same path as the configuration file or in a separate `SIGDIR` defined via the method decided in [the signature configuration interface ADR](./adr-signature-conf-interface.md).
+The signature file should be placed in the same path as the configuration file.

 #### Pros